-If you drive a Ford Mustang, chances are you want to protect it and keep it in mint condition, while at the same time you want to save money on your insurance.
+If you drive the Mustang, chances are you want to protect it and keep it in mint condition, especially the beautiful mustang gt.
+At the same time, you want to get the best price for your insurance policy.

-To get an accurate idea of how much your Ford Mustang insurance will cost, you need to be aware of the risks related to the vehicle you drive and how the best insurance companies view it.
+To get an accurate idea of how much your Ford Mustang insurance will cost, let’s look at the risks related to the vehicle you drive and how the best car insurance companies, such as Allstate and Geico to name two, view it.

 Safety Rating & Damage Threshold

-Safety ratings and damage thresholds greatly affect the overall price of car insurance.
+Safety ratings and damage thresholds greatly affect the overall price of car insurance costs.

-According to the National Highway Traffic Safety Administration, Ford Mustangs perform exceptionally well in crash situations.
+According to the National Highway Traffic Safety Administration, the 2020 Ford Mustangs perform exceptionally well in crash situations, awarding it a G rating for side, frontal, and rollover crash protection.

 These results could make a positive impact on the cost of your insurance premium.